 I knew something was wrong the moment I opened the orchard gate.
 My guinea fowl were squawking like crazy, buckwheat!, buckwheat!, and none of my two dozen or so chickens were anywhere in sight.
-I scanned the area near around poultry barn for signs of a predator, but saw nothing.
+I scanned the area around the poultry barn for signs of a predator, but saw nothing.
 Until I reached the chicken […]

 I’d been pondering the consequences of modern self-chronicling when Facebook sent me its rendering of my life in 2014.
 If Facebook’s Year End Review is any indication, my life boils down to this: adorable dogs, skiing, trail running and mountain biking.
 Lots of mountain biking.